ExchangeUnion/docs/XU-TechnicalPaper.md

 **Conclusion** For now MakerDAOs DAI seems promising and a thought-through model.
 Exchange Union’s goal is to utilize one solution to tokenize all FIAT and ideally hide the complexity from the exchange.

-`[TODO] a thorough analysis & comparison is needed, approach how to use it`

 3.8.
 Exchange Earnings
 ----------------------